What we aim to realize

 We aim to contribute to improving the lives of people in Japan's aging society by realizing our Mission and solving the three social issues.

-In the fields of medical care and elderly care, supporting care professionals in improving work styles, improving their skills, and developing their careers, and supporting business operators in realizing better management will enable professionals and operators to provide better services to the elderly and patients.
+In the fields of medical care and elderly/disability care, supporting care professionals in improving work styles, improving their skills, and developing their careers, and supporting business operators in realizing better management will enable professionals and operators to provide better services to the elderly and patients.
 In the end, this will lead to a more secure and vibrant life for the elderly, patients, and their families.

 Providing services that help prevent and treat lifestyle-related diseases and mental disorders will enable the working generation to work healthily for a long period of time.
 In addition, providing the elderly and their families with high-quality options will enable people to solve their life-related worries or problems, make satisfactory decisions in various life situations, and lead better lives.

-By building information infrastructure suitable for Japan’s aging society, we will continue to provide direct value to end users such as the elderly, patients, their families, and the working generation, as well as indirect value to medical care and elderly care professionals and to operators that provide various services.
+By building information infrastructure suitable for Japan’s aging society, we will continue to provide direct value to end users such as the elderly, patients, their families, and the working generation, as well as indirect value to medical care and elderly/disability care professionals and to operators that provide various services.
 And this will definitely lead to improvements in the quality of life for people living in Japan’s aging society.

 Related Content